 - Lighter and Softer: Despite featuring plenty of topical sociopolitical themes, Imaginary Enemy is this musically.

 - Love Is A Drug: "Overdose" says this directly.

 - Lyrical Dissonance: Largely avoided.
 They really make a point of being direct with the attitude of their songs.

-- Metal Scream: Used in their harder songs.
+- Metal Scream: Used in some of their harder songs.

-- Mood Whiplash: "Earthquake", a softer song, is placed between the nightmare-fuel-filled "The Bird And The Worm" and fast-tempo-ed "Hospital" on Lies For The Liars.
+- Mood Whiplash: "Earthquake", a softer song, is placed between the nightmare-fuel-filled "The Bird And The Worm" and fast, catchy "Hospital" on Lies For The Liars.

 - The same album has another example - the angry "Liar Liar (Burn In Hell)" is placed between the two gentlest songs on the record, "Find A Way" and "Smother Me".

 - Mr. Fanservice: Depending on who you ask, any member of the band applies.

 - Non-Appearing Title: Rarely.
 "Noise And Kisses" is an example.

 - Ode to Intoxication: "Sound Effects And Overdramatics" is partly about crystal meth.
 Bert has had troubles with addiction in his past, although he's been clean for several years now.